nus-cs2113-AY2223S2/ip/docs/README.md

 ### Delete the tasks

 This feature is to delete the specific task according to its index number.
-Once you have entered the command, the task will be removed from the list.

 ### Find the tasks